Christine Harada Li, Violin

 Artistic Director and Founder

-Violinist Christine Harada Li began her violin studies at the age of five in Illinois, USA, and piano since the age of nine.
-Her main teachers while growing up were Beverly Beheim for violin and Rumi Smith for piano.
-Dedicated to both instruments, Christine has competed in both violin and piano competitions.
-Most recently she won 1st prizes with her piano trio (Koinonia Trio) at the Briggs Chamber Music Competition and East Central MTNA Chamber Music Competition.
-In addition, she has won awards in the Hannoversche Börse der Musiktalente Competition 2013 with Das Hammerstein Trio, Marguerite Downey Piano Competition, Alaska MTNA Piano/Violin Performance Competition, among others.
+Christine grew up in a musical family and began studying violin at the age of five and piano at the age of nine.
+Her principal teachers while growing up were Beverly Beheim for violin and Rumi Smith for piano.
+Dedicated to both instruments, Christine competed in both violin and piano competitions.
+Most recently she won the University of Michigan Concerto Competition with Benjamin Britten’s Violin Concerto.
+She also won 1st Prizes with the Koinonia Trio in the 2017 Briggs Chamber Music Competition and the East Central MTNA Chamber Music Competition.
+She has won awards in the Hannoversche Börse der Musiktalente Competition 2013 with Das Hammerstein Trio, Marguerite Downey Piano Competition, Alaska MTNA Piano/Violin Performance Competition, among others.
 In 2012, Christine was selected as the winner of the Young Alaskan Artist Award and Scholarship.
 Christine was also the winner of the 2009 Anchorage Youth Symphony Concerto Competition and 2009 Mary and Lucian Cassetta Scholarship.
 Christine made her international debut when she was 10 years old at the Talent Education Research Institute’s Suzuki Summer School in Matsumoto, Japan.
-In the past few years she has performed in the USA, Canada, Germany, Spain, Austria, Italy, and Israel.

-Christine graduated summa cum laude from University of Michigan School of Music and completed her Master of Music degree at the Hochschule für Musik in Hannover, Germany.
+Currently Christine is pursuing a Doctorate in Musical Arts (D.M.A.), studying with David Halen at the University of Michigan School of Music, Theater and Dance.
+Christine graduated summa cum laude with a Bachelor of Music degree from the University of Michigan and completed her Master of Music degree at the Hochschule für Musik, Theater und Medien in Hannover, Germany.
 Her principal teachers here were Yehonatan Berick, Elisabeth Kufferath, Anne Röhrig (baroque), and Arthur Greene (piano).
-Currently Christine is a Doctorate student studying with David Halen.